yonta/company-bootstrap5/README.md

 # How can I configure to use it?

-First you need to enable the company mode in the emacs configuration file
+First you make sure you have the `company` package installed

 ```
 (add-hook 'after-init-hook 'global-company-mode)